Frequently Asked Questions

 For decades now, Wisconsin public schools have been struggling because of underfunding from the state.
 Since 2009, state funding has not even attempted to keep pace with inflation, nor has it taken into account the rising numbers and costs of educating high-needs students, namely students with disabilities, students experiencing poverty, and students who are English language learners.
 Due to declining state funding, many districts across the state cannot meet student needs, and have been forced to cut essential programs, let go of critical staff, and increase class sizes.

 Despite worsening academic outcomes and a historic number of operating referendums in districts across the state, the state legislature chose to not add any general aid for education in the 2025-2027 budget.
-Schools in Wisconsin are now at a crisis point, and we need to take drastic measures to get public education funding back on track to meet constitutional standards – that’s why Law Forward and plaintiffs across the state have brought this lawsuit.
+Schools in Wisconsin are now at a crisis point, and we need to take drastic measures to get public education funding back on track to meet constitutional standards – that’s why plaintiffs from across the state have brought this lawsuit.

+For decades, the state Assembly and Senate have failed to properly fund public education.
 The Wisconsin constitution makes clear that the state legislature bears the obligation to fund public schools.
 The Joint Committee on Finance is principally responsible for the state budget and state funding decisions, which is why it and its members are named in the lawsuit.

 How much funding would be enough to fully fix Wisconsin’s public school system?